-Food in China is one of the aspects attracting foreign friends.
-Today we will introduce the representative of Chinese food, dessert.
+Food in China is one of the aspects attracting foreign friends such as Chinese Hot Pot, Chinese barbecue, etc. Today we will introduce the representative of Chinese food, dessert.
 As we know, due to the difference of recipients and cooking ways, desserts in China are quite different from those in the West.
 And in this article, top 10 most popular desserts in China is for your reference.

 1. Red Bean Bun